coding4future-gbr/coding4future/index.md

 layout: single
 ---

-> Kids (Brains) at work, mommies and pappies at peace.
+> Kids brains at work, mommies and pappies at peace.

 ## 7 Benefits of coding for kids